-NAME OF MATTER SUMMARY OF FACTS OPPOSED/ ACTION TAKEN BY UNOPPOSED the dtic Periform Works Scaffolding v Broad- Based Black Economic Empowerment Commission (B-BBEE Commission) and Others On 19 April 2024, the Pretoria High Court reviewed and set aside the findings of the B-BBEE Commission that the Applicants engaged in a fronting practice.
-The court has declined to grant the Applicant's declaratory order request confirming that their empowerment trust was compliant to the B-BBEE Act and related Codes of Good Practice.
-Opposed Root cause-Capacity Constraints which are being addressed.
-Legal Services provided legal assistance to draft and vet agreements to alleviate capacity constraints B-BBEE) Commission.
+NAME OF MATTER SUMMARY OF FACTS OPPOSED/ UNOPPOS ED ACTION TAKEN BY the dtic Periform Works On 19 April 2024, the Pretoria High Court Opposed Root cause-Capacity Scaffolding v reviewed and set aside the findings of the B- Constraints which are Broad- Based BBEE Commission that the Applicants being addressed.
+Legal Black Economic engaged in a fronting practice.
+The court Services provided legal Empowerment has declined to grant the Applicant's assistance to draft and vet Commission (B- declaratory order request confirming that agreements to alleviate BBEE their empowerment trust was compliant to capacity constraints B- Commission) and the B-BBEE Act and related Codes of Good BBEE) Commission.
+Others Practice.